omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
-    Known for blending traditional Jewish themes with Reggae, rock and hip hop sounds, Matisyahu is most recognizable for his single &#8220;King Without a Crown&#8221;, which was a surprise Top 40 hit, and for being an orthodox Jew.
+    Known for blending traditional Jewish themes with Reggae, rock and hip hop sounds, Matisyahu is most recognizable for his single “King Without a Crown”, which was a surprise Top 40 hit, and for being an orthodox Jew.
 Since 2004, he has released two studio albums as well as one live album, two remix CDs and one DVD featuring a live concert, and a number of interviews.
 Through his short career, Matisyahu has teamed up with some of the biggest names in reggae production including Bill Laswell and duo Sly & Robbie.
   </p>

   <p>